 Transport for London South Circular study

-Transport for London are currently carrying out a study into the notion of diverting the South Circular (A205) behind Laurence House.
+During the first half of 2014, Transport for London (TfL) have been carrying out a study into the notion of diverting the South Circular (A205) behind Laurence House.
 This follows the publication in 2013 of the independent Roads Task Force report, as a result of which TfL are looking again at locations across the capital with a perceived imbalance between traffic movement and the surrounding public realm.

 TfL’s South Circular study – the scope of which has been agreed by us – covers the potential impacts on local roads, junctions, ‘pinch-points’ where traffic tends to get congested, bus journey times, cycle routes and many other aspects of traffic or pedestrian movement.